dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 <img alt="Creating pages in Jekyll" title="Make a new html page in Jekyll" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/how-to-edit-add-posts-in-jekyll.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>In my initial days of blogging with Jekyll, I used to edit posts directly inside Github repository.
 All the posts will be inside ```_posts``` folder.
 Editing was easy since it was markdown.
 But the real struggle was to insert images.
-If the image source is a URL then it was easy but if the image is in my local computer folder then there was no way uploading it.
-I did not know [how to sync files and folders with Github](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}{:target="_blank"}.
+If the image source is a URL then it was easy but if the image was inside my local computer folder then there was no way uploading it.
+I did not know [**how to sync files and folders with Github**](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}{:target="_blank"}.
 {: .intro}
 <a rel="nofollow" target="_blank" href="http://www.freepik.com/free-vector/office-banners_800177.htm">Design by Freepik</a>